 Japan is one of the most enigmatic countries we’ve thus far visited.
 Our 7 days in Japan were spent visiting Tokyo and Kyoto, seeing incredible attractions, eating delicious food and immerse ourselves in the ancient Japanese culture.

 Even after several visits, Japan remains our favourite place in the world.
 So much so, that we decided to move to Tokyo and live in one of the most vibrant cities in the world.
-We understand planning 7 days in Japan could be overwhelming, and this is why we put together a comprehensive guide on how to plan your first Japan itinerary.
+We understand planning 7 days in Japan could be overwhelming as there are so many things to do in the country, and this is why we put together a comprehensive guide on how to plan your first Japan itinerary.
 Grab a cup of tea and let’s start planning the best 7 days in Japan.

-How to plan the perfect 7 days in Japan itinerary - Contents
+How to plan the perfect 7 days in Japan itinerary (by a local) - Contents

 7 days in Japan itinerary